 Our Board of Directors approved four quarterly cash dividends totaling \$0.48 per share during 2008.
 The payment of any future dividend is subject to the business judgment of our Board of Directors, taking into consideration our historic and projected results of operations, financial condition, cash flows, capital requirements, covenant compliance, share repurchases, current economic environment and other factors considered relevant.
-These factors are considered each quarter and will be scrutinized as our Board of Directors determines our dividend policy throughout 2009.
-There is no guarantee that dividends will be paid at any time in the future.
-See Note 6 to our Consolidated Financial Statements for a description of restrictions on the payment of dividends.
-Subsequent to December 31, 2008, our Board of Directors indefinitely suspended our recurring quarterly dividend program.
+The payment of dividends are expressly prohibited by the latest amendment to our 2006 Credit Facility and under the terms of our 6.00% Convertible Notes.